student searching computer

 Review The Internship Program

 Speak to former interns to gain some insight into their experiences and get a better idea of the internship.
-This will enable you to assess whether the internship will help you to succeed in your chosen job.
+This will enable you to assess whether the internship will help you succeed in your chosen job.

 During your interview, ask questions like ‘What projects have past interns worked on?’ or ‘How does the company measure the success of an intern?’.
 Understanding the company culture is also crucial; a LinkedIn survey found that 70% of professionals consider it a key factor in job satisfaction.